mirisuzanne/mia/content/theater/vaginamonologue/index.md

 Most of it is new material.

-[^1]: I don't assume trans men *want* a monologue -- but they do, also, sometimes, have vaginas…
+[^1]: I don't assume trans men *want* a monologue -- but they do (sometimes) have vaginas…

 [^2]: Ironically,
 after bemoaning the dangers of a single story,